Bopdy/tasveer/README.md

-﻿# Welcome to Tasveer.live
+﻿# Welcome to Open Source Image Community

 A MERN based open source image community.
 Or you can say a social network.
 We don't know what will be the final product yet.
 But I have very interesting ideas and functionality in mind which can be implemented.
 Plus I am open to suggestions.

-Tasveer.live will be made with MERN (Mongodb, Express, React and Nodejs).
+This community will be made with MERN (Mongodb, Express, React and Nodejs).

 Calling out all the React and Nodejs developers to contribute in the project.
 Here's the functionality that I have in mind.